abrenneke/rivet-plugin-ollama/README.md

 ### In Rivet

 By default, the plugin will attempt to connect to Ollama at `http://localhost:11434`.
 If you would like you change this, you can open the Settings window, navigate to the Plugins area, and you will see a `Host` setting for Ollama.
 You can change this to the URL of your Ollama instance.
+For some users it works using `http://127.0.0.1:11434` instead.

 ### In the SDK